Lab Members

 He joined the Schenkel Lab as a research scientist so that he can explore the field of immunology.
 His goals are to understand T cell dysfunction and to identify mRNA transcripts or RNA-binding proteins for therapeutic intervention.

-Tayleur White, Ph.D., received her bachelor’s degree in biology at Norfolk State University in 2016.
+Tayleur White, Ph.D., Postdoctoral Fellow.
+Tayleur received her bachelor’s degree in biology at Norfolk State University in 2016.
 Following her undergraduate studies, she completed her doctoral degree in immunology from the University of Alabama at Birmingham in 2023 where she worked on CD4 and CD8 T-cell lipid signaling in the context of iPLA2b expression and Type I diabetes development.
 During her doctoral studies, she identified proinflammatory eicosanoids produced by iPLA2b-expressing T-cells that contributed to Type I Diabetes in NOD mice as well as investigated novel intervention techniques that diminished the productions of such eicosanoids.
 She is now interested in cancer immunology and the development of future therapeutics.
 She joined the Schenkel Lab as a postdoctoral trainee to gain more experience and knowledge of the cancer field in combination with her immunology background.

 Dr. Ho obtained his doctoral degree in cancer biology from the University of Pennsylvania in 2024 under the supervision of Dr. Sandra Ryeom.
 During his doctoral studies, he identified stool protein biomarkers of gastric cancer which correlate with disease progression and may assist with early detection.
 He characterized one stool biomarker, ASAH2, as a potential novel therapeutic target against gastric cancer.

-Dr. Ho joined the Schenkel lab as a postdoctoral trainee to understand immunology and identify areas of intersection with cancer biology that may be developed into a cure for cancer.
+Dr. Ho joined the Schenkel Lab as a postdoctoral trainee to understand immunology and identify areas of intersection with cancer biology that may be developed into a cure for cancer.

-Thierry Iraguha received his bachelor’s degree in biology in 2020 from Methodist University in Fayetteville, North Carolina.
+Thierry Iraguha UT Houston/MD Anderson Ph.D. student.
+Thierry received his bachelor’s degree in biology in 2020 from Methodist University in Fayetteville, North Carolina.
 Following his undergraduate studies, he worked as a research assistant at the University of Maryland Baltimore where he assessed CAR T cell functionality prior to infusion in patients.
 His experience working with CAR T cells ignited his passion for immunology.
 In 2023, Thierry started his Ph.D. in immunology, and joined the Schenkel Lab for his thesis research.
 In the Schenkel Lab, Thierry will continue to pursue his goal of developing effective cancer therapies and is interested in investigating the immune cell fate in the tumor microenvironment.
 Outside the lab, he enjoys working out and playing different sports with his friends.

-Natalie Hagan received her Bachelor of Science in biochemistry from Louisiana State University in 2022.
+Natalie Hagan, Research Assistant II.
+Natalie received her Bachelor of Science in biochemistry from Louisiana State University in 2022.
 During her undergraduate work, she assisted in the research for the N-terminal domain (NTD) of biotin carboxyl carrier protein’s (BCCP) role in the catalytic mechanism of acetyl-CoA carboxylase (ACC).
 As part of the study, she amplified and purified AbCT, BCCP, MCR, MCR-C, MCR-N and SaCT proteins.
 Natalie also participated in genetic research.
 Natalie’s interest in immunology brought her to MD Anderson.
 She joined the Schenkel Lab of cancer immunologists as a research assistant and is eager to excel academically.
 Natalie’s goal is to make a groundbreaking discovery in the immunology world.